lancewf/starcat-akka/README.md

 # starcat-akka
-Scala akka version of starcat.
+This project is a scala akka version of starcat.
 Using Actors and futures this turns the starcat system into a reactive system.

 Starcat is a framework which was created by Dr. Joseph Lewis to provide the basic functionality of the Copycat program; it allows other domains to utilize the essential